The Flintstones: Canceled Seth MacFarlane reboot

 In 2011, it was announced Family Guy creator Seth MacFarlane would be reviving The Flintstones for the Fox network, with the first episode airing in 2013.
 After Fox Entertainment president Kevin Reilly read the pilot script and "liked it but didn't love it", MacFarlane chose to abandon work on the project rather than restarting it.

-Concept art of the series was posted on background artist Andy Clark’s website.
+Concept art of the series was posted on background artist Andy Clark's website.

 Yabba Dabba Dinosaurs

-Yabba Dabba Dinosaurs is an American animated web television series spin-off of The Flintstones that premiered in 2020, the first to feature them since they appeared in the 2002 series The Rubbles, and produced by Warner Bros.
+Yabba Dabba Dinosaurs is an American animated web television series spin-off of The Flintstones that premiered in 2021, the first to feature them since they appeared in the 2002 series The Rubbles, and produced by Warner Bros.
 Animation.
 It was produced by Mark Marek and Marly Halpern-Graser.

 Like Cave Kids, the show focuses on the lives of best friends Pebbles Flintstone and Bamm-Bamm Rubble, who are joined by Dino for many adventures in the Stone Age.
 The show was scheduled to be released as a part of the Boomerang IPTV subscription service.
 On August 19, 2021, it was announced the series would instead be released on HBO Max on September 30, 2021.
 The series was set to first air on Teletoon as a regular television series in Canada in September 2019, but ended up airing in September 2020.

 The show started airing on February 3, 2020, on Boomerang UK.

 Upcoming animated film

 In 2014, it was announced that Warner Bros. was developing an animated film with Chris Henchy, Will Ferrell, and Adam McKay, to write the script for the project.
 Ferrell and McKay would also be executive producers.
-In 2018, it was confirmed that the project is still in development and produced by Warner Animation Group, but if the crew members would still be involved is unknown.
+In 2018, it was confirmed that the project was still in development and produced by Warner Animation Group, at the time it was unknown if crew members would still be involved with the production.

+On June 9, 2023, as part of the restructuring of Warner Animation Group, now called Warner Bros.
+Pictures Animation, it was announced that a new Flintstones movie titled Meet the Flintstones was in early development and is meant to be an origin story to the series.
+The movie will be directed by Hamish Grieve and Todd Wilderman from a screenplay written by Aaron Horvath and Michael Jelenic.
+In October 2024, Wilderman revealed the film was in production and teased that the film would blend silliness and emotion and focus equally on the whole principal cast of characters.